daqo/Let-s-Go/README.md

 #Let's Go!
-> A geographical transient social network.
+> A geographical transient social network powered by Objective-C and Ruby on Rails.

 This project was done as a final course project for **iOS Development Course** during summer 2014.